vhomonov/react-date-picker/README.md

 ### Other i18n props

  * `weekDayNames` - either an array of week day names, or a function that returns an array.
 In case you specify `weekDayNames` as an array, it should have Sunday as the first day.
 If not specified, will be built with `momentjs`using `moment.weekdaysShort()`
  * `weekStartDay`: Number - Sun 0, Monday 1, etc...
-If not specified, the locale specific value will be used.
+If not specified, the locale specific value will be uesd.
  * `locale`: String
  * todayText: String
  * gotoSelectedText: String